eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_path.rst

 * the NeXus path has an empty *file section* - we cannot reference a file with an HDF5 path.

-:cpp:class:`pni::io::nexus::Path` has an implicit conversion operator to an :cpp:class:`hdf5::Path`.
+:cpp:class:`pni::nexus::Path` has an implicit conversion operator to an :cpp:class:`hdf5::Path`.
 Thus we could use for instance a NeXus path in situations where an HDF5 path is expected